Madisonville Miners: Kentucky–Illinois–Tennessee League 1946 to 1955

 The 1951 Kentucky–Illinois–Tennessee League play saw the Madisonville Miners finish in seventh place in the eight-team league.
 With a 46–73 record under manager Burl Storie, Madisonville missed the playoffs.
 The Miners finished 27.0 games behind the first place Fulton Railroaders in the final standings.

 The Madisonville Miners won the 1952 Kentucky–Illinois–Tennessee League championship.
-Madisonville finished the regular season with a 65–55 record to place third, finishing 17.5 games behind the first place Fulton Lookouts Under manager Everett Robinson, the Madisonville Miners defeated the Paducah Chiefs3 games to 1 in the first playoff series to advance.
+Madisonville finished the regular season with a 65–55 record to place third, finishing 17½ games behind the first place Fulton Lookouts Under manager Everett Robinson, the Madisonville Miners defeated the Paducah Chiefs 3 games to 1 in the first playoff series to advance.
 In the Finals, the Miners swept the Union City Greyhounds in 3 games to win the championship.

 The Miners placed second in the 1953 Kentucky–Illinois–Tennessee League and reached the playoffs.
 On July 18, 1953, pitcher William Johnson of Madisonville threw a no-hitter.
 Johnson defeated the Mayfield Clothiers 4–0.
 With a 67–53 record under returning manager Everett Robinson, the Miners finished 3.0 games behind the Fulton Lookouts in the eight–team league.
 In the playoffs, the Paducah Chiefs defeated Madisonville 2 games to 0.

 In 1954, the Madisonville Miners lost in the Kentucky–Illinois–Tennessee League Finals.
 With a record of 61–52, the Miners placed fifth in the overall league standings, playing the season under managers Bob Latshaw and William Close.
-The Miners finished 13.5 gamed behind the first place Union City Dodgers in the eight–team league.
+The Miners finished 13½ games behind the first place Union City Dodgers in the eight–team league.
 Madisonville reached the playoffs in a split–season format.
 In the finals, the Union City Dodgers defeated Madisonville 4 games to 2.

 In their final season of minor league play, the 1955 Madisonville Miners folded during the Kentucky–Illinois–Tennessee League season.
 The league itself reduced to six teams in 1955 and permanently folded following the 1955 season.
 On June 7, 1955, Madisonville pitcher Jack Kralick threw a no-hitter against the Union City Dodgers in a Kentucky–Illinois–Tennessee League game.
 Madisonville defeated Union City 1–0.
 On July 7, 1955, the Madisonville Miners had a 23–37 record when the franchise disbanded.
 The manager was William Close.

 Following the 1955 season, Madisonville, Kentucky has not hosted another minor league team.